Metatab/metatab-declarations/specs/Data Package Interoperability.md

 * If the metadata file is one of the recommended schemes, it must have the file name assigned to it in this specification.

+[ Maybe it should specify particular schemes.
+There are only a few that make sense. ]

 ### Recommended Schemes and File Names

+These three are the most complete, and are best designed for datasets

 * Tabular Data Packages: datapackage.json
-* Metatab: metadata.csv
+* Metatab: metadata.csv, metadata.json
-* Metatab/TDP: datapackage.csv
+* POD: data.json

+These could be secondary.

 * Dublin Core: dcmetadata.xml
 * DCAT: dcat.rdf
 * DataCite datacite.xml
-* POD: pod.json

 Alternate: maybe the root includes a metadata.txt file that describes the primary and secondary metadata, along with its location.